samsudinng/speech-accent-recognition-v2/README.md

 ## Configuration file

-The configuration file (.json) is in the format of Python dictionary.
+The configuration file (.json) is in the format of Python dictionary ("key":"value" pairs).
 The details are as follows.

 ```
 {

-# For model, optimizer, loss and learning rate scheduler, the value should be Python code used to instantiate these
+# For model, optimizer, loss and learning rate scheduler, the value should be a string of
-#     classes.
-In the code, the classes will be instantiated from these values using eval() function.
+#     Python code used to instantiate these classes.
+In the code, the classes will be
+#     instantiated from these string values using eval() function.

 "model"         : "AlexNetGAP()",
 "optimizer"     : "torch.optim.AdamW(model.parameters(), lr = 1e-5)",